What Documents Do I Need To Apply For Medicare?

 Open Enrollment

-There is also an open enrollment period and a general enrollment period each year.
+There is also an open and general enrollment period each year.
 The open enrollment period runs from October 15 to December 7.
 During this time, you can switch back and forth between your Original Medicare and a Medicare Advantage plan.
 You can also add or change Medicare Part D prescription drug coverage.
 The general enrollment period runs from January 1 through March 31 each year.
-You can enroll in Medicare during this time if you fail to enroll during your initial enrollment period, but know that you might need to pay a late enrollment penalty in some cases.
+You can enroll in Medicare during this time if you fail to enroll during your initial enrollment period, but know that you might sometimes need to pay a late enrollment penalty.

 Special Enrollment